krkpdf/pokeemerald-latin/README.md

 1. Download this project using `git clone https://github.com/krkpdf/pokeemerald-latin`
 2. Translate the text and submit a pull request with your changes
 3. Extract, translate and manually replace game graphics as needed
+4. Change ABILITY_NAME_LENGTH in include/globals.h to 13
-4. Automatically replace text in the Decompilation Project folder and compile using `./make.sh`
+5. Automatically replace text in the Decompilation Project folder and compile using `./make.sh`

 https://discord.gg/j55s4pwrhw